meinto/website-control-graph/README.md

   sendKeys: Input      # fill data into an input
   click: String        # click a specific element on a page
   evalJS: String       # execute javascript
-}
+  runtimeVar: Selector # save a string from the website to use it in a following action }
 ```